 For Lenfest Hall guest regulations, please refer to the Residential Handbook or the Security Desk for more information.

 Curtis encourage students to be physically active.
 There are a number of excellent health clubs and gyms in the area.
 Curtis reimburses students $100 per semester toward these fees.
 Proof of usage is required for funding after the first semester.
 Students enrolled in the Zarett fitness program are not eligible for gym reimbursement.
-Please contact assistant dean Thomas Bandar for more information.
+Please contact associate dean Thomas Bandar for more information.

 Students receive a photo ID from the Student Services Office when they begin their enrollment at Curtis.
 Students must carry their ID cards at all times when in Curtis buildings and must present them when asked by any member of the administrative staff or the school's security guards.
 These cards are used for entry into secure areas of Lenfest Hall and 1718.
 The ID cards also carry dining plans that are used in Lenfest Hall.

 If you have lost your Curtis photo ID card, contact the security desk in Lenfest Hall immediately.
 The first replacement card will be free, but additional cards will cost $15.00.

 Students who need a more traditional college ID card with a photo and expiration date should contact Thomas Bandar, associate dean.